 Three County Police Chase Ends in Arrest in Forest City

-On Sunday around 10:05am, the Forest City Police department was informed of a police pursuit that began in Wright County and was possibly headed to the Forest City area.
+On Sunday around 10:05am, the Forest City Police Department was informed of a police pursuit that began in Wright County and was possibly headed to the Forest City area.
 The white SUV was being driven by Corey Bryan of Eagle Grove.
+He had been allegedly involved in a domestic dispute and had fled the scene.

 Forest City Police Chief Tom Montgomery said that several officers from various departments were involved in the chase.